BryanDCampbell/hello-world/README.md

 # hello-world
-First ever repository on GitHub
+First ever repository on GitHub!
-Hello all, my name is Bryan.
-I'm a soon to be 31 year old nurse who's looking to change careers.
-To do so, I'm learning to code in order to one day (hopefully) secure a job as a developer.
+Hello all, my name is Bryan Campbell.
+I'm a soon-to-be 31 year old nurse who's looking to change careers.
+To do so, I'm learning to code in order to one day secure a job as a developer.
 I'll be putting my all into this effort, and can't wait to join the rest of you as a contributing member of the community.
+Pursuing a career in nursing was driven by my desire to give back to my community.
+It is incredibly rewarding work.
+However, it can also place an incredible strain on your emotions and physical health.
+I feel that my work has made a positive difference in the lives of others, and I am grateful for having that impact.
+However, for my own health, I'm looking to pursue other interests at this point in my life.
+Becoming a developer is a creative way for me to follow through with my desire to give back to the community.
+Completing projects will help connect people and bridge differences.
+My work would simply reallocate the drive to give back to the community from making an impact on a personal level to a social level.